 Can you arrange scans?
 Yes, the doctors at the clinic can get scans done in a timely fashion and at minimum cost.

 Will blood markers fall immediately?
 This is not very predictable.
 The difficulty lies in the fact that blood markers consist of parts of the cancer floating around in the blood.
 When we kill a large volume of cancer the blood markers often skyrocket for a period of time.
-We don’t yet know how long it takes for these to stabilize but assume it is around 1 week

 Is this curative or palliative treatment?
 That depends on the type of cancer and how advanced it is.
 It is fair to say that regardless of the type of cancer the earlier we see a patient the better the chance is of a complete cure.
 As mentioned earlier some types of cancer are difficult to treat.
 In most cases the treatment will provide relief from symptoms and an extension of enjoyable life.
 Several doctors have said that when it is not curative it is certainly the golden standard of palliative care.